AtlassianPS/JiraPS/docs/en-US/about_JiraPS_Authentication.md

 ## API Token

-API tokens (also called Private Access Token (PAT)) are tokens generated by the user.
-This token is necessary when the user has a two-step verification activated for his account.
+API tokens (also called Private Access Token (PAT)) are tokens generated by the user for authenticating against the API of Jira Cloud server.

 An API token can be used for authenticating JiraPS with the server in the same way as described in [HTTP Basic](#http-basic).
-The only difference is, that instead of providing the password for the account, the API token must be used.
+The difference is, that instead of providing the username and password for the account, the email address and the API token must be used.

 > As of December 1st 2018, Atlassian requires API authentication
 > with **Cloud Servers** to **always** use API Tokens.